 Create a Wowza Streaming Engine project

 Now you can create a Wowza Streaming Engine project in Eclipse.
 A project is a complete Wowza Streaming Engine extension that produces a .jar file with the same name as the project.
 Here's how to create a Wowza Streaming Engine project in Eclipse.

 - In Eclipse, choose File > New > Other.

 - Select Wowza Streaming Engine Project and then click Next.

 - In the New Wowza Streaming Engine Java Project window, enter the following information:

 - Project name – A name for the project and the .jar file output.
 The name can't contain spaces.

-- Location – The path to the Wowza Streaming Engine your installation.
+- Location – The path to your Wowza Streaming Engine installation.

 - Click Next.